Igor Pasternak

-Igor Pasternak is an American aviation entrepreneur, inventor and engineer specializing in designing and building airships.
-He is best known as the founder and CEO of Worldwide Aeros Corp, an American manufacturer of airships based in Montebello, California and for his research on variable buoyancy control for airships.
+Igor Pasternak is an American aviation entrepreneur, specializing in designing and building airships.
+He is best known as the founder and CEO of Aeros Corporation, an American manufacturer of airships based in Montebello, California and for his research on variable buoyancy control for airships.
 Igor Pasternak is an advocate of the cargo airship industry and lighter-than-air flight.

 Biography

 Igor Pasternak was born in the Kazakh Soviet Socialist Republic, one of the republics of the former Soviet Union, and is the eldest child in a family of Jewish descent.
 His parents, both civil engineers, later moved to Lviv, Ukraine, where he grew up.
 His younger sister, Marina, was also an engineer.
 As a child, Pasternak took an early interest in airships.
 According to The Seattle Times, Pasternak faced antisemitism in the USSR before Mikhail Gorbachev started Perestroika and couldn't study aeronautical engineering because both of his parents were Jewish.
 He studied civil engineering in Lviv Polytechnic National University.
 While an undergraduate student at university, Pasternak started an airship-design bureau in 1981, and by 1986 he founded Aeros Ltd., his first company producing aerostats and blimps for various applications including advertising and meteorology in the USSR and abroad.
 In 1994, Pasternak emigrated to the USA following his family.